talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         ManagementApi apiInstance = new ManagementApi(defaultClient);
         String audienceIds = "audienceIds_example"; // String | The IDs of one or more audiences, separated by commas, by which to filter results.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
-To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields. try {
+To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
+This is due to performance limitations. try {
-            InlineResponse20030 result = apiInstance.getAudiencesAnalytics(audienceIds, sort);
+            InlineResponse20033 result = apiInstance.getAudiencesAnalytics(audienceIds, sort);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ManagementApi#getAudiencesAnalytics");